ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d2 - c - React - Token-Based Authentication II (Frontend).md

 New topics introduced in this unit:
+- (context API)
 - local storage for the token
-- send token in headers of http request with axios
+- send token in headers of http request with axios ("Set Request Headers")
+- Private Pages

 Sections in the student portal: